blackbaud/sky-api-docs/content/support/changelog/constituent/index.md

 Monitor this page to keep up with the [Constituent API]({{ stache.config.portal_endpoints_constituent }}) latest changes and {{ stache.config.api_type_name }} service releases.

+## 2018-04-04

+### Changed

+We corrected an issue with the `last_modified` parameter on the [Relationship list (All constituents)]({{stache.config.portal_endpoints_constituent_relationship_get_all_list}}) endpoint, where returned results and the provided `sort_token` were keying off of `date_added` instead of `date_modified`.

+###Announcement: Released Display Name Enhancement for Constituent API*
+Constituent names displayed in the API will now reflect the upcoming display name configuration setting in Raiser's Edge NXT.
+This will initially affect the default name values on the Constituent GET, search, and list endpoints, as well as the Relationship GET and list endpoints.
+Moving forward, display name settings will be configurable from the web view, and any changes made to the default display name format will similarly be reflected in the API.

+Additionally, changing the display name configuration will increment `date_modified` values on all constituents in the given organization’s database.
+This impact will not occur until display name configuration options are available in the Raiser’s Edge NXT web view.

 ## 2018-03-29

 ### New